Wood ash is helpful in the garden. Commonly used as a soil amendment, it is a good source of calcium, potassium, phosphorus, and magnesium.

 Another benefit of using wood ash for plants is that it raises soil pH.

-This happens thanks to the calcium wood ash contains, which raises soil pH [2].
-However, you will need to replenish after a heavy rain.
+This happens thanks to the calcium in wood ash, which raises soil pH [2].
+However, you will need to replenish it after heavy rain.

 6. May Prevent Blossom End Rot

-Plants with visible signs of blossom end rot require higher levels of calcium to prevent the problem from recurring.
-Therefore, mixing in some fire pit ashes after soil testing could be beneficial in this case, as they contain calcium.
+Plants with visible signs of blossom end rot require higher calcium levels to prevent recurring problems.
+Therefore, mixing some fire pit ashes after soil testing could be beneficial, as they contain calcium.

 7. Helps Prevent Frost Damage

-To protect your plants from frost damage, try applying a light dusting of wood ash over them.
-The mineral salts it contains can help lower the freezing point of water without causing damage to the plant’s tissues.
+To protect your plants from frost damage, apply a light dusting of wood ash.
+The mineral salts in wood ash can help lower the freezing point of water without damaging the plants’ tissues.

 8. Keep Chicken Feathers Clean

-Anyone with chickens knows just how much they enjoy taking a bath in the dust.
-It is their main way of keeping their feathers clean.
+Anyone with chickens knows just how much they enjoy bathing in the dust.
+It is their primary way of keeping their feathers clean.

 Therefore, make a bathing box for your chickens and put it inside the coop.
 Use either sand or soil and mix in some ashes.